-This policy and guide must be read in conjunction with any Confidentiality policy or Bring your own device to work policy.
-You must also follow the Data Protection Rules contained within this handbook.
+This policy and guide must be read in conjunction with other relevant policies.
+You must also follow the Data Protection practices contained within this handbook.
 Failure to follow the rules will render you liable to disciplinary action including, in serious cases, dismissal.

 What is personal data?

 Personal data is any data that identifies to a living person, an individual’s email address for example.
 Such data is protected under the General Data Protection Regulations (or equivalent legislation in Europe).
 Where such information is held on our information systems you must have a legitimate, work-related, reason for recording or accessing such data.
 It must be used only for the reason for which it was obtained.
 In other circumstances you must have explicit consent from the individual to record or use such data.
 For example, if you wish to contact a colleague for a non-work related purpose then you must have that colleague’s explicit consent (in an email for example) to do so.
 Breaching this policy is a disciplinary offence and could lead to dismissal.

 Some data is especially sensitive and this includes physical and mental health, disabilities, racial or ethnic origin and religious belief.
 Where you are aware of such information it must not be disclosed, or even recorded, without the explicit permission of the person concerned (there are a few very specific exceptions).

 What are my responsibilities?

 You must not, except in the proper course of your duties either during your employment or thereafter, use, communicate, or disclose directly or indirectly to any person or organisation, personal data that you come into contact with during the course of your work.
 You must use your best endeavours to prevent any unauthorised communications or disclosures.
 In particular, you must:

 - be sure all personal data has been fairly and lawfully obtained and is so used.
 Do not, for example, keep information on the political beliefs of customers

 - use data only for the purposes specified by Lara Nichols